ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 understanding the Spectrogram results are the main hangups right now.
 The Spectrograms are 300x401 so I'm not convinced they're actually useful.
 I may end up strictly using the EEG data and building features from that, but I want to speak with someone before I decide that.

+I split the data as described in the February 20th update.
+The first split was taking rows where there was full agreement amongst experts on the type of brain activity.
+The second split was taking rows where at least 8 experts voted.
+I've decided not to make this split.
+The result was a major reduction in the number of rows for certain categories.
+This wasn't a systematic reduction across all categories.
+Seizure and GRDA both saw their number of rows drop from in the thousands to fewer than 30 rows.
+Other remained in the thousands.
+By far the most common number of total votes for the whole dataset was 3.
+Eliminating this resulted in an unsystematic and significant reduction in the amount of data available for certain categories.

+It would probably be fine to still do the split since the purpose was to get 5 sub IDs for each category while meeting criteria designed to increase confidence in the consensus provided for those rows.
+The major transformation of the overall data, however, makes me think it would be better to stick with the initial split and pull 5 sub IDs from that.

+I reached out to one of the people my psychology professor mentioned and they said the EEG data is likely measured in microvolts.
+They also mentioned Fourier transforms which I'll need to look up.